MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Remarks
  Use `CreateEx` instead of [Create](#create) to apply extended Windows styles, specified by the Windows extended style preface **WS_EX_**.

  `CreateEx` creates the control with the extended Windows styles specified by *dwExStyle*.
 To set extended styles specific to a control, call [SetExtendedStyle](#setextendedstyle).
-For example, use `CreateEx` to set such styles as **WS_EX_CONTEXTHELP**, but use `SetExtendedStyle` to set such styles as **LVS_EX_FULLROWSELECT**.
+For example, use `CreateEx` to set such styles as WS_EX_CONTEXTHELP, but use `SetExtendedStyle` to set such styles as LVS_EX_FULLROWSELECT.
 For more information, see the styles described in the topic [Extended List View Styles](http://msdn.microsoft.com/library/windows/desktop/bb774732) in the Windows SDK.

 ##  <a name="createdragimage"></a>  CListCtrl::CreateDragImage
  Creates a drag image list for the item specified by *nItem*.